iamtheblackunicorn/Helply/README.markdown

 - 3.)
 The third screen is a list of all available facilities that match the user's query.
 If the user types a query that isn't *"understood"*, all facilities are shown.
 - 4.)
 The fourth screen is a detailed view of the facility if the user taps on one of the facilities in the previous screen.

+## INSTALLATION :inbox_tray:

+Download the bundle for your platform and follow the instructions given in the *"Downloads"* section.

-## DOWNLOADS :brain:
+## DOwNLOADS :brain:

-- Please check the `Releases` section of this repository or [follow this link](https://github.com/iamtheblackunicorn/Helply/releases).
+Please check the `Releases` section of this repository or [follow this link](https://github.com/iamtheblackunicorn/Helply/releases).
 - For Mac OSX: Download the bundle and unzip it.
 Then double-click the executable.
 - For the web: Download the bundle and unzip it.
 Start a server on `localhost` and open a browser at that address.
 Starting a server can be done from the command line using [this project](https://github.com/iamtheblackunicorn/rins).
 If you have installed ***RINS***, change into the downloaded directory and run this command: `rins -s .`.
+- For Android: Enable the installation of APKs from *"Unknown Sources"*.
+Download the APK file, find it in your file explorer and tap on it.
+This should prompt the installation.

 ## SUPPORTED PLATFORMS :computer: